Speaking: Fluency and Coherence A1 - Lesson 4: Basic Pausing

 Rule 1: Pause at a Period (.)

-A period3 means the idea is finished.
+A period means the idea is finished.
 This is a "long pause".
 Take a breath here.

 Rule 2: Pause at a Comma (,)

-A comma2 means a short separation of ideas.
+A comma means a short separation of ideas.
 This is a "short pause".

-Rule 3: DO NOT Pause in the Middle of a Thought Group
+Rule 3: DO NOT Pause in a Thought Group

 Try not to pause between words that belong together.